agacia/fcd2vanet/README.rst

 FCD2VANET project allows to present floating car data (FCD) as a vehicular ad hoc network (VANET).

-FCD are floating car data, i.e. a localisation data collected from moving vehicles (http://en.wikipedia.org/wiki/Floating_car_data).
+FCD is floating car data, i.e. localisation data collected from moving vehicles `fcd`_.

-VANETs are vehicular ad hoc networks, i.e. wireless networks consiting of moving vehicles (http://en.wikipedia.org/wiki/Vehicular_ad-hoc_network)
-VANETs are a key technology in a concept of Connected Vehicles, that aims in improving traffic efficiency, safety and convenience (http://www.its.dot.gov/connected_vehicle/connected_vehicle.htm)
+VANETs is a vehicular ad hoc network, i.e. wireless networks consiting of moving vehicles `vanet`_ VANETs are a key technology in a concept of Connected Vehicles, that aims in improving traffic efficiency, safety and convenience `cc`_.

 Real-world experiments of large-scale VANETs are imposible, thus computer simulations are necessary.
 Simulation of VANETs is complex, becuase the underlying network topology reproduces a specific mobility of vehicles, that impacts the connectivity among nodes.